 Interview published November, 2018

-Check out all of the spotlight artist interviews on Create Whimsy.
+Check out all of the hand embroidery projects and inspiration on Create Whimsy.